nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 1. Install `npm` <a href="https://nodejs.org/en/" target="_blank">https://nodejs.org/en/</a> (Make sure its in your `$PATH`)
 2. Install gulp globally with `npm install --global gulp-cli`
-3. Clone the git source of this project and run `npm i` to install the required depedencies
+3. Clone the git source of this project and run `npm i` to install the required dependencies
 4. Copy `.boilerplate.defaults -> .boilerplate.custom`.
 There are a range of booleans, integer and string values to tweak to your requirements
 5. Run `gulp` to build the email boilerplate
 6. The "compiled" email boilerplate versions will be written to: